 A recent survey, however, showed that 60 percent of Millennials (those now 19-35) don’t think they’ll be able to pay off their loans until they’re in their 40s.

-The fact is, that kind of debt impacts everything.
-It's a consideration when it comes to the kind of job to get, where to live, and whether to even consider buying property (which feels like a pipe dream to many Millennials).
+The fact is, this kind of debt impacts everything.
+It’s a major consideration when it comes to what kind of job to get, where to live and whether to even consider buying property (which feels like a pipe dream to many Millennials).

 It also affects how long Millennials would be willing to stay at a company.

 Millennials are notorious job hoppers, but a recent study found that those with student debt would stay with a company 36 percent longer if it offered student loan repayment assistance.
 In other words, a workplace that helps younger workers repay crushing student debt should expect to see higher rates of retention.

 As a Millennial, I can attest to both study results.
 I’m fairly certain I’ll still be paying off my student loans into my 40s (barring some gigantic windfall), and I’d be far more likely to stay at a company that recognized the value of bringing that number down.